Designing a simple core revenue flow @ExpandoAI

 Through constant communication, handover notes and rapid prototyping, we all stayed on the same page.

-Designing the money-making flow @ExpandoAI
+Designing the money-making flow at

 ExpandoAI is a SaaS platform that connects businesses to potential clients through a network of connectors (partners) who use their network to identify relevant potential clients.